AbdulRahmanAzam/Gear-Of-Wars-Game/README.md

 Many action games lack depth and challenge, often relying on repetitive gameplay and predictable enemy behavior.
 It is very difficult to make different maps of the game.
 As each map is according to the difficulty level.
-This game askes a user to enter username and stores their high scores which is very difficult to make as it requires filing for this purpose.
+This game asks a user to enter username and stores their high scores which is very difficult to make as it requires filing for this purpose.